hiddenlayerai/hiddenlayer-model-scan-azure-devops-task/README.md

 `hlClientSecret` (**required for SaaS only**): Your HiddenLayer API Client Secret

-`model_version`: version of model to scan for community scan, e.g. main branch etc. Defaults to main for community scan
+`modelVersion`: Optional version of model to scan for community scan, e.g. main branch etc. Defaults to main for community scan

-`community_scan`: Optional parameter to enable the community scan capabilities in model scanner.
+`communityScan`: Optional parameter to enable the community scan capabilities in model scanner.
 If not specified model is uploaded to model scanner (Saas or on-prem).
 Possible values below

 | Community Scan Value | Description | Model Version |
 | -------------------- | ----------- | ------------- |
 | AWS_PRESIGNED        | Presigned S3 URL | N/A |
 | AZURE_BLOB_SAS       | Shared Access Signature (SAS) Azure Blobstore URL | N/A |
 | HUGGING_FACE         | Hugging Face repo | repo branch e.g. main |

+`azureBlobSasKey`: Optional Azure SAS token for accessing Azure Blob Storage if an Azure Blob Store URL is passed (different than community scan)

 > Note: For customers using the Enterprise Self Hosted Model Scanner, please ensure your Github Action runners can make network requests to the Model Scanner API.